Treatments · OCD therapy

 What sessions look like.

 • Format.
-Online video sessions through Jane, a PHIPA-compliant Canadian platform.
+In-person sessions in Mississauga, or online video through Jane, a PHIPA-compliant Canadian platform.

 • Length.
-50 to 60 minutes.
+Usually 50 minutes.

 Signs the work is taking